DanTheManSWE/YubiKey-Enrollment/README.md

 * ADAttribute - AD Attribute to store PIN, PUK and Smartcard serial
 * DeleteOTP - If true, both OTP keys will be deleted on the YubiKey
 * DeleteCachedSC - If true, all cached smart card certs will be deleted under the user account running the script
+* WriteLog - Writes to logfile
+* WriteToDB - Stores pin, puk, yubikey serial etc as an Encrypted string in the specified database
+* DBServer - SQL Instance, for example Server01\SQLEXPRESS
+* Database - Database name
+* DBTable - Database table name
+* UseDatabase - Check for YubiKey info in the specified database
+* UseAD - Check for YubiKey info in the specified AD attribute